getgrav/grav-learn/pages/02.content/09.modular/docs.md

     twig: true
 ---

 The concept of **Modular Pages** is a little tricky to get your head around at first, but when you do you'll see how convenient they are to use.
 A **Modular Page** is a collection of pages stacked on top of each other to create a unified, single page.
-This let's you create a complex page-structure by using the **LEGO building-brick**-approach, and who doesn't love LEGO?!
+This lets you create a complex page-structure by using the **LEGO building-brick**-approach, and who doesn't love LEGO?!

 ## What are Modular Pages and what are they not?